 We have all seen the movie about the ship and know the story well, but do we know how many people were on it from where we live?

 On April 15th, 1912, the infamous night the Titanic hit the iceberg and sunk.
 Taking with it over 1500 people.
 Jack and Rose were made-up characters for the movie about that night, but some of the real people were in the story, and some lived it for real.

 One of them was Malcolm Johnson.
 Minnpost says he was a Swedish farmer heading for Minneapolis.
 Another person was Walter Douglas, who was the son of the found of Quaker Oats.
 The famous oatmeal brand.
 Minnpost says he had just finished a European shopping trip.

 Minnpost goes on to say that Johnson wasn't a good farmer.
-He was leaving Sweden to join a very lucrative Swedish community that were farmers.
+He was leaving Sweden to join a very lucrative Swedish community that was farmers.
 He had hoped to turn his luck around and finally make a good living.
 Walter Johnson never made it.
-They found him, fully dressed, but no socks.
+They found him, fully dressed, but with no socks.
 His brother said he had $2000 in his socks, but they were never found.

 Walter Douglas was traveling with his wife Mahala.
 Minnpost says they were returning home from a three-month shopping trip for furnishings to put in their home overlooking Lake Minnetonka.
 Mahala made it alive, Walter got her into the last lifeboat.
 Walter did not make it, there were not enough lifeboats and he was last seen by his wife.

 Minnpost does share a happy Minnesota story.
 John Pillsbury Snyder, the grandson of Pillsbury's founder, and his wife, Nelle Stevenson made it into a lifeboat and did survive the tragedy.